deciduously/hunt-the-wumpus/post.md

 Rust has some great tooling popping up making this compilation pipeline relatively painless.
 Yew with `cargo-web` like we use is only one of already several ways to go about it.
 If you like what you find here I'd recommend the [RustWasm book](https://rustwasm.github.io/book/introduction.html) next.
 It walks you through building a Game of Life `<canvas>` application without using any fancy frameworks or tools - from there you can pick and choose what you need on top of it.
 You get to decide how low or high level you want to get with it.
 Also be sure to check out [draco](https://github.com/utkarshkukreti/draco), an alternative client-side Rust->Wasm framework.

-This is a beginner-level tutorial - though it's helpful to be familiar with reading Rust.
+This is a beginner-level tutorial - it's helpful to be familiar with reading Rust but there's nothing too fancy going on here.
+Comfort in any imperative language should be sufficient.

 I've split this into three parts.
-Part 1 is pretty quick and is only concerned with the setup - it's useful on its own for starting your own blank project.
+Part 1 is desgined to stand alone as a useful guide for starting your own blank project.
+It's pretty quick and is only concerned with the setup - no wumpus hunting yet, just replace the filler text with stuff appropriate for your app.
 Parts 2 and 3 are much longer and go together.
 Part 2 sets up our basic UI and mechanism for moving around the cave and Part 3 discusses the game logic.

 ## Setup